weswinder/agent/README.md

 // Define an agent similarly to the AI SDK const supportAgent = new Agent(components.agent, {
-  // Note: all of these are optional.
+  // The chat completions model to use for the agent.
   chat: openai.chat("gpt-4o-mini"),
-  // Used for vector search (RAG).
+  // Embedding model to power vector search of message history (RAG).
   textEmbedding: openai.embedding("text-embedding-3-small"),
-  // Will be the default system prompt if not overriden.
+  // The default system prompt if not overriden.
   instructions: "You are a helpful assistant.",
   tools: {
     // Standard AI SDK tool